sjl/.plan/README.markdown

 * Flew back to the states for a short visit.
 * Fixed a pair of really nasty bugs in [Bones][] on the plane.

+## 2016-06-11 - 2016-06-23

+* Traveling in the US.
+I miss American food.
+* I had left a cache of paper books at a friend's place in the US, so I read through a few while I was there.
+* Read through [ANSI Common Lisp][].
+Pretty basic, nothing too advanced in it.
+  It reminded me how much I hate Paul Graham's function/variable naming style.
+  Aim for brevity of *ideas*, not characters.
+* Read/skimmed [Successful Lisp][].
+Also pretty basic, but kind of weird at the same time.
+It seemed to just skim a lot of topics and not really go in-depth enough on any of them.
+Except for the chapter about the bit-twiddling operations, which I haven't seen in any other Lisp book (except maybe [CLtL2][]).
+I don't think I'd recommend it.
+* Read through most of the [OpenGL SuperBible][].
+Graphics programming is some really neat and powerful stuff wrapped in a hilarious nest of disgusting syntax and boilerplate.
+* I really want to play around with shaders and such, but the C++ development environment seems like an enourmous pain in the ass.
+There's also [CEPL][] but I'm worried that I should really know some OpenGL before diving into that.
+  I might poke at WebGL a bit as a middle ground.
+* Read through [On Writing][] by Stephen King.
+Some good advice in there, especially about just reading and writing a *lot*.
+I haven't been reading enough lately -- so from now on the Kindle is gonna replace my phone while on the bus.

+## 2016-06-24

+* Still jet lagged.
+Catching up on things back in Iceland.
+* Halfway through [Salem's Lot][].
+I forgot how much I loved reading fiction.
+* Grabbed a bunch of GDC talks from [this thread][Reddit GDC] to watch later.